 During execution, PC does not contain the address of the currently executing instruction.
 The address of the currently executing instruction is typically PC-8 for ARM, or PC-4 for Thumb.

-Writing to the PC directly is not the recommended method for jumping to an address or returning from a function.
+ARM does not recommend writing to the PC directly to jump to an address or to return from a function.
 Use the BX instruction instead.

 • Register-relative and PC-relative expressions on page 8-7.